RaadKamal/PathFinder-NextGen/README.md

 * GPS and Navigation: While massive apps like Google Maps use complex, highly optimised variations of these algorithms to handle the entire globe, the core concepts of A* are used to find the fastest route between two locations while factoring in avoiding roadblocks.

 * Robotics: Autonomous machines ( like automated warehouse robots or robotic vacuums ) use A* to plot a physical path across a factory floor or a living room without crashing into walls or unexpected obstacles.

+That's what A* capability.
+NextGen starts from here:-